 - It empowered the local government to demand a security deposit of Rs.
 500 to Rs.
 2000 which could be forfeited and its registration cancelled owing to the printing of any objectionable material.

 Press Committee, 1921

 - On the recommendation of the Press committee chaired by Tej Bahadur Sapru, the press act 1908 and 1910 were repealed.

-- Impact of Gandhian movement provoked the government to issue an ordinance in 1930.
+- The impact of the Gandhian movement provoked the government to issue an ordinance in 1930.

 - Provincial governments were given the power to suppress the press.

-- In 1932 provisions of the act further amplified in the form of criminal amendment act.
+- In 1932 provisions of the act were further amplified in the form of the criminal amendment act.

-- During the 2nd World, War pre-censorship reinforced and amended under the Press emergent Act in 1931 and official secrets Act.
+- During the 2nd World War pre-censorship was reinforced and amended under the Press emergent Act in 1931 and the official secrets Act.

 - Under this act, Congress and its activities were declared illegal.

 - Registration of journalists was made compulsory.